datacraft-dsc/starfish-java/README.md

 ---
 ## Installation

-Typically in Maven you can add squid-java as a dependency:
+Typically in Maven you can add starfish-java as a dependency:

 ```xml
 <!-- https://mvnrepository.com/artifact/sg.dex/starfish-java -->